Reading Time: 12 minutes

 It is important to understand the ways that different drugs, both illicit and prescription, can affect us.
-If you are struggling with issues of substance abuse and addiction, call 800-654-0987 now to speak to a treatment adviser and to begin your safe and effective recovery.
+If you are struggling with issues of substance abuse and addiction, find a treatment program in your state.

-Alcoholism is, according to the National Library of Medicine, “a disease” that occurs when a person begins to crave alcohol, become physically dependent on the substance, and lose control over how much they drink.
+Alcoholism is a disease that occurs when a person begins to crave alcohol, become physically dependent on the substance, and lose control over how much they drink.
 Alcoholism is similar to drug addiction in that it requires professional treatment for a person to be able to stop drinking, which is often the safest course of action.
 Though legal to purchase, alcohol can be a very dangerous substance, causing severe withdrawal symptoms and deadly overdose.

 Ativan is the brand name of the drug lorazepam, a benzodiazepine.
-As stated by the NLM, “It works by slowing activity in the brain to allow for relaxation.”
+Ativan works by slowing activity in the brain to allow for relaxation.”
 However, many people abuse the drug by taking large doses, which cause an intense high.
 The drug is normally prescribed to treat anxiety, but when abused, it can worsen anxiety issues and also cause addiction.

 Klonopin (brand name of clonazepam) is a benzodiazepine drug normally prescribed to treat seizures and panic disorder.
 Those who abuse the drug take it in large doses to experience a strong high.
 Unfortunately, those who abuse Klonopin are not only putting themselves in danger of addiction but also of experiencing new or worsening seizures among other deadly side effects.